Faire/sqldelight-cockroachdb-dialect/README.md

+# Notice

+There's a regression from the Postgres Dialect (ALTER TABLE ALTER COLUMN) in SQLDelight 2.0.1 that prevents this dialect from working during the migration process.
+Please use `0.2.0` for the time being.

 # SQLDelight CockroachDB Dialect
 [CockroachDB](https://www.cockroachlabs.com/) dialect for [SQLDelight](https://github.com/cashapp/sqldelight).
 CockroachDB supports the majority of the PostgreSQL syntax (please see this [page](https://www.cockroachlabs.com/docs/stable/postgresql-compatibility.html) for more details).